bahanonu/ciatah/README.md

 Thanks to Jones G. Parker, PhD (<https://parker-laboratory.com/>) for providing extensive user feedback during development of the `calciumImagingAnalysis` software package.

-Additional thanks to Jesse Marshall, Jérôme Lecoq, Tony H. Kim, Hakan Inan, Lacey Kitch, Maggie Larkin, and Elizabeth Otto Hamel for providing certain functions or helping develop aspects of the code used in the software package.
+Additional thanks to Jesse Marshall, Jérôme Lecoq, Tony H. Kim, Hakan Inan, Lacey Kitch, Maggie Larkin, Elizabeth Otto Hamel, and Laurie Burns for providing certain functions or helping develop aspects of the code used in the software package.

 ## References